juhoinkinen/Annif-wiki/Project-configuration.md

 Annif projects are used to set up backends and configure them with a specific vocabulary and parameters.
 Projects are defined in a file commonly called `projects.cfg`.
-By default, Annif looks for this file in the current directory where it is executed, but you can specify another path using the `ANNIF_PROJECTS` environment variable.
+By default, Annif looks for this file in the current directory where it is executed, but you can specify another path using the `ANNIF_PROJECTS` environment variable or the `--projects`  option after a command.

 Here is an example project configuration.
 The configuration file format follows the [INI style](https://en.wikipedia.org/wiki/INI_file) and each project is represented as a section, with the identifier of the project as the section name.